surge-networks/Apple-Silicon-Libs/README.md

 This repository contains some common pre-built static libraries for Apple Silicon.
 All libraries were tested on DTK.

-The .a files are universal macOS libraries that contain both arm64 and x86_64 arches.
+The .a files are universal macOS static libraries that contain both arm64 and x86_64 arches.

 ```
 ~ file libcrypto.a